HackBerkeley/intro-git/workshop/README.md

 `$ mkdir deathstar`, then `$ cd deathstar`, now we should be inside our deathstar directory, check by using print working directory `pwd`.

-Cool, but this is just a directory (or folder) without git!
-Lets **initialize git** in our directory:
+Cool, but this is just a directory (or folder) without Git!
+Lets **initialize Git** in our directory:

 ```
 $ git init
 Initialized empty Git repository in /path/to/deathstar/.git/
 ```

 Sweet!
-This entire directory is now being tracked by git.
+This entire directory is now being tracked by Git.

-**Important**: Your secret to using git will be `git status`, use it often!
+**Important**: Your secret to using Git will be `git status`, use it often!

 ### Adding Files